-Presuming the component failure would have significant consequences for the Association, there is a lesser known, but vitally important corporate principle for a Board to consider when evaluating the wisdom of their decisions.
+Presuming the component failure would have significant consequences for the Association, there is a lesser-known, but the vitally important corporate principle for a Board to consider when evaluating the wisdom of their decisions.
 This principle is called the Business Judgment Rule (BJR).

-Boards should be well-versed in the BJR, because it's intended to protect corporate directors from decision-making liability when their decisions are challenged.
+The BJR is intended to protect corporate directors from decision-making liability when their decisions are challenged.
 In order for a Board's challenged decision to be protected, a judge or jury would need to be convinced that the decision made was: